Edited by: Keri Stooksbury

 How Your Credit Score Differs From Your Credit Report

-For instance, a credit report is a detailed report of your overall credit history.
-This report can provide lenders and other potential creditors a snapshot of how you’ve handled your debts and payments that were due over time.
+Your credit score depends on your credit report, but they aren’t the same thing.
+Your credit report is a detailed report of your overall credit history that contains information about your financial life, while your credit score is a numerical representation of your creditworthiness.
+A credit report can give lenders and other potential creditors a snapshot of how you’ve handled your debts and payments over time.

 Hot Tip: For more detailed information, check out our in-depth piece on the difference between your credit score and credit report.

 There is a myriad of information that may be included in your credit report, such as:

 - Personal identifying information, including your name, address, and Social Security number

 - Credit accounts, including credit cards, loans, and mortgages, with your account information, such as your balance, payment history, and credit limit

 - Collection accounts and public records, such as bankruptcies, foreclosures, and liens

 - Inquiries, including requests by lenders or other authorized parties to view an individual’s credit report